sebastiaan-blank/Trans-thoracic-echo/README.md

 # Trans-thoracic-echo
-Project evaluating use TTE in septic shock
+Project evaluating the use of TTE in septic shock
 Data was extracted from MIMIC IV version 2.0 loaded in a postgresql server (ubuntu)
 -------------------------
 To extract the cohort you need the MIMIC IV derived tables: